naturalis/storage-analytics/README.md

 ### `data_owner`

-The name and unique identifier of the primary owner within the organization of the data set.
+The name, unique identifier and status (active or disabled) of the primary owner of the data set within the organization.

 ### `data_groups`